Train Jam perfectly captures the magic of both traveling and game dev

 As the Sierra Mountains gave way to gentler hills and the first peeks of Californian palm trees, it was hard to avoid the impression that a bit of magic had happened.
 Travel is the alchemy of changing one place into another, after all.
 More than most forms of long-range transport, a train is a destination in its own right.
 It’s a kind of rolling hotel where you’re in close proximity with all the guests and staff for three days, and thus the miracle of flight is unraveled into a slow motion film that allows you to savor every change.
 Cornfields become snow, which become red canyons that give way to scrub, which become verdant valleys.
 You adjust your watch one hour at a time each day after you wake up, instead of all at once as the flight attendant begins her post-landing spiel.

-Less appreciated is the subtle transformation you the traveler undergo.
+Less appreciated is the subtle transformation undergone by you the traveler.
 For the Train Jammers, they walked away in San Francisco having made new friends--or even lovers--and with more than a few accomplishments.
 Several people made their very first finished game here, while others worked in programming languages or software that they’d never used before.
 Even I used Twine for the first time, adding a little to a collaborative game that sent up Train Jam itself with the aid of everyone on board.

 For many others, this was the first time they’d left their home country or continent, and the first time they’d ever visited America.
 They were met with an embrace and walked away with something they could only get here: an experience that seals in everything they learned.
 To learn by doing, in face-to-face collaboration and communication with others, is infinitely more memorable than reading dry PDF documentation online.